ricardofbarros/linter-js-standard/README.md

 $ apm install linter-js-standard
 ```

+## Features
+- Support `standard` and `semistandard` styles.
+- Support ignore glob patterns in package.json.
+- Support custom parsers in package.json.

 ## Settings

 ### checkStyleDevDependencies (default: false)
-Check code style in package.json devDependencies.
+Check code style in package.json `devDependencies`.
+If a valid style is not found it won't lint.

+> Note: This will use the nearest package.json.

 ### honorStyleSettings (default: true)
-Honoring `ignore` and `parser` in package.json
+Honors style settings defined in package.json.

+Current style settings supported:
+- `ignore`
+- `parser`

+> Note: This will use the nearest package.json.

 ### style (default: standard)
-You can switch between standard and semistandard styles.
+Switch between standard and semistandard styles.
-If the setting `codeStyleDevDependencies` is on this setting will be **ignored**.
+If `checkStyleDevDependencies` is true this setting will be **ignored**.

 ## License
 MIT